kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The Proxy forwards the subscription message to the Funnel.
-The formatted `input` Request looks like this:
+* The Proxy forwards the subscription message to the Funnel, with the following format:
 ```javascript
 {
   "controller": "realtime",